vuejs/composition-api-rfc/api.md

 - **Watching a Single Source**

-  A watcher data source can either be a getter function that returns a value, or directly a ref:
+  A watcher data source can either be a getter function that returns a value, or a direct ref:

   ```js
   // watching a getter